Captain's Log

 Research

 The telecommunications market, & more specifically the spam-blocking niche, was totally new to me.
-To learn more about where the client fit into this market, I conducted a competitive analysis of 3 similar products- TrueCaller, Number Shield, & Robokiller.
+To learn more about where Captain's Log fit in this space, I conducted a competitive analysis of 3 similar products- TrueCaller, Number Shield, & Robokiller.

-TrueCaller & Robokiller differentiated themselves from Captain's Log through clean UI, while TrueCaller & Number Shield offer screening assistants that prevent spam calls from reaching users entirely.
+The analysis revealed interesting positioning opportunities.
+TrueCaller & Robokiller differentiated themselves from Captain's Log through clean UI, while TrueCaller & Number Shield offered screening assistants that prevent spam calls from reaching users entirely.
 Captain's Log, however, stood out by allowing users to customize their answering bots & offering competitive pricing.

-Naturally I was eager to interview current users as the authorities on the app's experience, but stakeholders could only access them through their help portal.
-Despite many requests, only 2 users responded weeks later.
+Naturally I was eager to interview current users as the authorities on the app's experience.
+According to stakeholders, these users typically 50+ years old & tend to have cynical attitudes about their data privacy.
+However, we could only reach users through the app's help portal, and despite many requests, only 2 users responded weeks later.

-Both users were highly satisfied with playing back entertaining sound bites of frustrated telemarketers interacting with their bots, but offered little constructive feedback.
-While positive, this was not in line with the stakeholders' reports of high monthly help tickets & cancellation requests.
+Those conversations revealed that both users were highly satisfied with playing back entertaining sound bites of frustrated telemarketers interacting with their bots, but otherwise offered little constructive feedback.
+While positive, this wasn't aligned with the stakeholders' reports of high monthly help tickets & cancellation requests.

 Quotes